RMITBLOG/MSIX_APP_ATTACH/README.md

 cimutil.exe d "volume guid"

 Cim images must be run on the root directory when tesing.

+The following sample applications have been included:

+1. Pinball
+2. Yandex
+3. Putty
+4. MS Edge
+5. Notepadpp

+Ensure you install the provided certificate into the root before using these cim images with MSIX App Attach.

 ## Some cool tools to speed up the process....